xunguan/xunguan.github.io/_pages/about.md

 # News

+- 09/02/2023

+I will serve the technical program committee of [*IEEE Photonics Conference (IPC2023)*](https://ieee-ipc.org/) in Orlando, USA during Nov.
+12-16, 2023; and [*2023 International conference on Optical Communication and Optical Information Processing (OCOIP 2023)*](http://www.ocoip.com/) in Sanya, China.

 - 08/02/2023

 An invited talk titled 'Silicon Photonics for High-Speed 5G and Optical Networks' will be delivered at [*OFC2023*](https://www.ofcconference.org/), session Tu2B, on March 7, 2023, together with Leslie.